|

 Groom’s Essentials on Display

 Cufflinks, watch, tie, or even polished shoes arranged neatly create a strong composition.
-These shots balance the elegance of bridal details with masculine simplicity.
+These Wedding detail shots balance the elegance of bridal details with masculine simplicity.
 Taken against wood, leather, or stone, they gain a timeless character.

 The Rings Resting in Stillness